 The exposure triangle is a way to understand the three elements that determine a photo’s exposure.
 These three elements are ISO, aperture and shutter speed, which together result in a subject’s exposure value (EV).
-If you’re a new photographer and/or need a quick review of what these elements are, here’s a crash course.
+If you’re a new photographer and/or need a quick review of what these elements are, here’s a crash course for the exposure triangle.

 The ISO rating is an international standard that measures the image sensor’s sensitivity to light.
 A lower ISO means the sensor is less sensitive to light, while a higher ISO means more sensitivity.
 A sensor that’s very sensitive to light can capture images in low-light environments without using flash.
 However, that sensitivity can also make the image look grainy.

 Aperture is the opening in the lens that determines how much focused light will reach the image sensor.
 It’s measured in f-stops.
 The beauty of the f/stop is that regardless of a lens’ focal length, the f/stop measures the same amount of light.
 For instance, f/4 on a 50mm lets in the same amount of light as f/4 on a 120mm.
 Although the diameter differs, the amount of light remains the same because the length of the lens is also different.

 Shutter speed is measured in fractions of a second and determines how fast the shutter opens and closes.
 This controls a key element in photography: light, or specifically the amount of time light registers on the image sensor (or film).
 The shutter speed captures the world in split seconds, but it can also be slowed down to a few seconds or remain open even longer.